 8.10 Security Clearance.
 Company acknowledges that if any security resource requirements are required for the Services pursuant to a Service Order, Company will issue the appropriate security specifications and/or clearance requests to Siepe.

 8.12 Severability.
-If any provision in a Service Order is found to be illegal, invalid, or unenforceable, the provision will be enforced to the maximum extent possible so as to affect the intent of the parties, and the remaining provisions of a Service Order will remain in full force and effect.
+If any provision in a Service Order or these Terms is found to be illegal, invalid, or unenforceable, the provision will be enforced to the maximum extent possible so as to affect the intent of the parties, and the remaining provisions of a Service Order and these Terms will remain in full force and effect.

 8.13 Notices.
 Any notice required or permitted under the terms of a Service Order or required by law must be in writing and must be (i) delivered in person, (ii) sent by first class registered mail, or air mail, as appropriate, or (iii) sent by overnight air courier, in each case properly posted and fully prepaid to the appropriate address set forth herein.
 Either party may change its address for notice by notice to the other party given in accordance with this Section.
 Notices will be considered to have been given at the time of actual delivery in person, five (5) business days after deposit in the mail as set forth above, or two (2) days after delivery to an overnight air courier service.
 All notices shall be directed to Company to the address set forth in the Service Order, and to Siepe at the address in the definition of Siepe, Attn: Legal Department.